PARSE: Part-Aware Relational Spatial Modeling

-\paragraph{Part-Level Alignment.} At this stage, a specific 3D asset, complete with per-part segmentation and semantic labels, is instantiated from our asset library based on the node's semantic query.
-Once an asset is chosen, the solver resolves the part-level geometric constraints associated with it.
-The resolution strategy depends on the information provided in the PAG edge: If the edge explicitly specifies the part and surface names, the solver directly uses these identifiers; and if the edge only provides a preposition (\eg, \textit{on}), the solver first performs a geometric reasoning step.
-For example, for an \textit{on} relation, this involves dynamically identifying the asset's lowest part and its corresponding bottom surface, while simultaneously searching the target object for a suitable, upward-facing support plane.
-The identified parts and surfaces, whether specified in the graph or inferred by the solver, are then used to formulate a new set of geometric constraints.
-These constraints typically enforce geometric properties such as making the two surfaces parallel and bringing them into contact.
+At this stage, a specific 3D asset, complete with per-part segmentation and semantic labels, is instantiated from our asset library based on the node's semantic query.
+Once an asset is chosen, the solver resolves the part-level geometric constraints.
+Guided by the spatial preposition of the connecting edge, the resolution strategy diverges based on surface specifications.
+If specific labeled surfaces of the connected part nodes are explicitly provided, the solver directly uses these identifiers.
+If exact surfaces are not specified, the solver performs a geometric reasoning step.
+For example, for an \textit{on} relation, it dynamically identifies the supported part's lowest bottom surface while searching the target part for a suitable upward-facing support plane.
+The identified surfaces—whether explicitly provided or geometrically inferred—are then used to formulate a new set of geometric constraints.
+These constraints typically enforce properties such as making the two surfaces parallel and bringing them into contact.
 Each new constraint, solved in conjunction with existing ones, further contracts the object's feasible pose space towards a minimal valid subspace.

-\paragraph{Final Pose Sampling and Validation.} Once all constraints have been applied, we then randomly sample a final pose from within this subspace and validate it for 3D collisions and physical-semantic plausibility (\eg, for an \textit{in} relation, we validate the degree of enclosure via multi-directional ray-casting).
+\paragraph{Final Pose Sampling and Validation.} Once all constraints have been applied, we randomly sample a final pose from this subspace and validate it for 3D collisions and physical-semantic plausibility (\eg, for an \textit{in} relation, we validate the degree of enclosure via multi-directional ray-casting).
 Because our solving process is a deterministic accumulation of constraints, any pose sampled from this final subspace is guaranteed a priori to satisfy all non-collision-related geometric and spatial relations.
 This ensures a high success rate for the final validation step, avoiding costly cycles of blind rejection sampling.

-To ensure physical plausibility, the fully instantiated scene undergoes a final refinement step via a brief dynamic simulation in Sapien \cite{xiang2020sapien}.
+To ensure physical plausibility, the fully instantiated scene undergoes a final refinement step via a brief dynamic simulation in Sapien~\cite{xiang2020sapien}.
 This process yields a final 3D scene with an enhanced level of physical realism and stability.
 From this stable configuration, we additionally generate a detailed part-level contact graph by identifying all part pairs in close proximity (\eg, $\leq$1mm).